dkackman/chiaSWARM/README.md

 From the repo root run `sh install.sh` on linux or `install.ps1` on windows.

 These scripts will create a virtual environment and install the swarm to it.
-To run the swarm worker:

 ### Linux